 - Gamut warning: When checked, this displays colors in the image (via a red overlay) that don't correspond to the current printer profile being soft proofed. - Profiles: The Profiles submenu lists the currently available printer profiles.
 Choosing one will change the on-screen display to use that profile.
-You can also import profiles via this submenu.
+You can also import profiles via this submenu. - Intent: Effects offers two different rendering "intents" when soft proofing, which are used to convert the color from display to print.
+Perceptual shrinks the color gamut during the conversion, which works to preserve the relationship between colors in the image.
+The other intent type, Relative, only converts colors that are outside the current color gamut, but this can sometimes cause two colors, one in gamut, and one outside, to be identical after conversion.

 These three screen shots show the results of soft proofing options.
 The top image is with soft proofing off (and is using the display color profile).
-The middle image is with soft proofing turned on, and using a printer profile for Epson's Hot Press Bright paper.
+The middle image is with soft proofing turned on, and using a printer profile for Epson's Ultrasmooth Fine Art paper.
 The bottom image has the Gamut warning turned on; out of gamut colors are highlighted by the bright red overlay.